Business and Other Risks

 The Group accordingly strives to achieve solutions in a manner that involves coordinating efforts with relevant ministries and agencies, as well as other relevant organizations, in order to facilitate timely and appropriate action in addressing issues and other matters pertaining to the dairy and milk industry.
 We also visit dairy farmers and dairy farming organizations on a daily basis and engage in activities to promote dairy production, such that involve providing them with information on techniques for managing the health of dairy cattle as well as raw milk supply and demand.

-(2) Risk Involving Procurement of Raw Materials
+(2) Procurement of Raw Materials

 Although the Group takes an approach to manufacturing that involves making every effort to ensure the safety and quality of food products, its operating results and financial position could be affected should an unforeseen product-related contingency arise that would result in a large-scale product recall and product liability claims.